What is a contrail made of?

 Understanding the Results

 The "MDL" (Method Detection Limit) refers to the smallest detectable amount of a substance with 99% confidence that it is not merely instrument noise.
-If a value is below the MDL, it means the presence of the substance cannot be confirmed—it might exist, but it is definitely below the MDL.
+If a value is below the MDL, it means the presence of the substance cannot be confirmed—it might be present, but at a concentration too low for the method to distinguish from instrument noise.

 The "EPA" column adds perspective by listing the Environmental Protection Agency's allowable limits for drinking water.
 If no limit is set, the value is marked as "N/A."